mstock/tegola-openstreetmap-carto/README.md

 ## Tangram-based rendering

 This repository also contains a very basic Tangram style below `tangram` which can be used to render some data in the web browser.
 This is best done by serving the `tangram` directory with some local web server and then opening the contained `index.html` file in a browser.
 If your render database contains data from Liechtenstein, you should see some buildings, colorful streets, green trees and some POIs.
 If you don't have data from Liechtenstein, you can change the parameters to the `map.setView()` call in `index.html`.

+## Mapbox-gl-based rendering

+This repository also contains a very basic mapbox-gl style below `mapboxgl` which can be used to render some data in the web browser.
+This is best done by serving the `mapbox` directory with some local web server and then opening the contained `index.html` file in a browser.
+If your render database contains data from Liechtenstein, you should see some buildings, streets and some water bodies.
+If you don't have data from Liechtenstein, you can change the `center` parameter to the `mapboxgl.Map()` call in `index.html`.